-Pastry shops and cafes abound all over France.
-I found them simply impossible to pass up when I was vacationing in France. . .
-I just had to do my share of taste testing!
-There are so many that you’d think it’s all the French eat, right?!
+I fell in love with pastry shops and cafes all over France and I found them simply impossible to pass up when I when I’m in France.
+Of course I have to do my fair share of taste testing!
+There are so varieties of pastries that you’d think it’s all the French eat, right?!
 Surprisingly the ending to many French meals are a fresh, ripe fruits and a lovely wedge of cheese.
 They also typically follow meals with black coffee as a digestive.

 Cakes and baked goods are usually eaten as a separate meal in the late afternoon or for special occasions.
-With so many wonderful pastries available at local bakery shops, the at home baking is kept pretty simple.
-They like to bake rustic fruit tarts and cake using things that are available in their orchards or gardens.
+The French have so many wonderful pastries available at local bakery shops, that the food at home baking is kept pretty simple.
+They also like to bake rustic fruit tarts and cakes using things available in their orchards or gardens.

 I love this pastry shop in Paris. . .